-Too many people helped us to get a good response rate for the survey to mention by name in Yorkshire and the Humber, but we got tremendous support from region's Third Sector infrastructure organisations, community foundations, charitable trusts and foundations, local authorities and NHS trusts.
+Too many people helped us to get a good response rate for the survey to mention by name.
+But we got tremendous support from the region's Third Sector infrastructure organisations, charitable trusts and foundations, community foundations, NHS trusts and local authorities.